leogx9r/DiscordCrypt/README.md

 ---

-**DiscordCrypt** uses an AES-256 encrypted database file to store its information and uses a ***master password*** to unlock this file.
+**DiscordCrypt** uses an AES-256 encrypted database file in GCM mode to store its information and uses a
+***master password*** to unlock this file.

 The first time you use the plugin, you'll be prompted to input a new password that will be used to create the database.

-Every time you restart Discord, you'll be prompted with the above screen where you must enter the same password as before.
+Every time you start or restart Discord, you'll be prompted with the above screen where you must enter the same password as before.
 If you don't enter the same password, you will not be able to decrypt any messages.

 All exchanged keys and passwords are saved to this database and **cannot be recovered** if the master password is lost so be sure to use a strong but memorable one. ( [Forgot Password?](#i-forgot-my-master-password-what-do-i-do-) )

+**N.B.
+This password is the only thing protecting all others and as such, should be a very strong and unpredictable.**

 ### Changing the database password